kay-ne/Boombot/README.md

 # Boombot
 This was a personal project created in Summer of 2020 and continued on until November 2020 with Discord.js and node.js.
+[no longer in use]

 A Discord music bot with additional fun commands. :)